rsimon/immarkus/docs/data-model-overview.md

 When the user launches IMMARKUS, they must specify a **project folder**.
 The browser will prompt the user to grant access and, if the user confirms, IMMARKUS can access this folder and all files in it (incl. in subfolders).
-This folder then serves as the root directory for all project-related data.
+This folder serves as the root directory for all project-related data.

 IMMARKUS stores core project-level information in two key files: